Women in the UAE

 Meeting and Exceeding International Standards

 In 2016, the UAE opened a regional office for UN Women in Abu Dhabi, the first in the region.
-In addition, Lana Nusseibeh served as president of UN Women Executive Board for 2017.

 In 2004, the UAE became a signatory to the United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 The UAE regularly participates in and hosts international conferences on women’s issues and has signed all international treaties on protecting the rights of women.
 Among these are the Child Protection Convention (1997), the Convention on the Elimination of All Forms of Discrimination against Women, CEDAW, (2004), the Hours of Work (Industry) Convention (1982), the Equal Remuneration Convention (1996), the Convention concerning Night Work of Women Employed in Industry (1982) and the Convention on Minimum Age (1996).